 I love how organized this template is right out of the box.
 The folder setup provides you with a bird’s-eye view of your campaign and allows you to drill down into details with a single click.
 It’s a strong pick for teams running multi-channel or high-stakes campaigns.

-5. Asana – Step-by-step campaign tracker with milestones
+Visit Wrike5.
+Asana – A campaign tracker with milestones

 This Asana template guides your team through each stage of a campaign with task dependencies, timelines, and visual progress bars.
 You’ll find sections for creative briefs, production schedules, launch tasks, and post-campaign analysis.